 Our Advice and Counselling Service also has lots of Student Advice Guides on all aspects of finance including:

 "London Studies is great for urban exploration in and around east London and across the wider city.
 The interdisciplinary format encourages investigation of the fabric of London from a historical, cultural, literary and social perspective - with plenty of scope for pursuing areas of special interest."

 Lucie Glasheen, class of 2014, currently PhD student at QMUL

 "Queen Mary is an ideal university to study urban geography because not only is the teaching excellent, but research starts as you walk out of the gates and into the vibrant and ever changing environment of London's East End.

 "I was attracted to London Studies because of its unique and cross-disciplinary nature, which suits my way of working.
 My undergraduate degree was a joint honours in literature and history, so I really liked the fact I could take modules in geography and English literature.
 I was interested in London and in taking a place based approach to my study, and the modules I could take looked really interesting.

-"I also liked the opportunity to study East London from an East London location.
+"I also liked the opportunity to study east London from an east London location.
 I've enjoyed all my modules but in particular Art, Performance and the City, in Geography, and Writing the East End, in English.
-I really liked looking at how East London on particular has been imagined and engaged with through art and literature and the twentieth and twenty-first century historical focus in these modules.
-I hope to go on to do a PhD."
+I really liked looking at how east London in particular has been imagined and engaged with through art and literature and the twentieth and twenty-first century historical focus in these modules."

 "As a mature student it was important to me to come to a supportive environment where I could do the MA over two years to get me back up to academic speed and Queen Mary was very welcoming.
 There are only a few London Studies courses and this simply seemed the best.